WPChill/EverlightBox/README.txt

 = How do activate EverlightBox with Final Tiles Gallery or Modula Gallery? =

 In order to activate EverlightBox with these plugins you need to set the field "Lightbox & Links" to "Direct link to image".

+= May I contribute?

+Yes!
+Fork the project from [EverlightBox Github](https://github.com/GreenTreeLabs/EverlightBox) repository.
+If you're not familiar with Git you may write on the [Gitter channel](https://gitter.im/EverlightBox/Features).

 == Screenshots ==